seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 What sins have I committed, chaste Diana,
 That my unspotted youth must now be soil'd
 With blood of princes?
 And my chastity
-Be made the altar where the lives of lovers—
+Be made the altar where the lives of lovers--
 Two greater and two better never yet
-Made mothers joy—must be the sacrifice
+Made mothers joy--must be the sacrifice
 To my unhappy beauty? /

 *Enter Theseus, Hippolyta, and Pirithous*

 **THESEUS**
 / Bring 'em in
-Quickly, by any means, I long to see 'em.—
+Quickly, by any means, I long to see 'em.--
 Your two contending lovers are return'd,
 And with them their fair knights.
 Now, my fair sister,
 You must love one of them. /